A Mountain Rifle Masterpiece by Kentucky’s John Bull ©

 Figure No.2: An exceptional mountain rifle by gunsmith Pleasant Wilson of Clay County, Kentucky, a competitor to Bull, shows Tennessee influences in its iron furniture and slim stocking.
 Both Wilson and Bull worked within the Mountain Rifle School in southeastern Kentucky, but their work was much finer than the average mountain rifle from the area.
 Both guns have four ramrod pipes and silver forestock inlays, rare features on mountain rifles.
 Despite the significant butt plate curvature, this rifle dates to circa 1825.
 Barrel: 46” with .36 caliber bore.
 Author’s collection.

 John Bull, First of a Legendary Family: Bull was born December 6, 1754, in Baltimore, Maryland, to parents John (1719-1757) and Hanna Bull.
 His younger brother Jacob (1756-1830) was the father of the better-known Bull gunsmiths John Valentine Bull and Elisha Bull of Bulls Gap, Tennessee, and Jesse Bull of Harlan County, Kentucky.
 John Bull served in the Revolutionary War and received bounty land warrants which he used to acquire land in Greene County, North Carolina by/before 1783.
 The area later became Greene County, Tennessee, in 1796.
 He married a Cherokee woman known as Jemima, and together they raised a family.
 In 1792 “gunsmith John Bull” received a North Carolina land grant for 55 acres of land on Bays Mountain in Greene County, near/at an important east-west passage through the mountains.
 He operated the first stage/freight line through the passage, and it became known as Bulls Gap.
 John also ran a gun shop at Bulls Gap, servicing local citizens and travelers.
 He was the first Bull family gunsmith to work at Bulls Gap [followed by other Bull family gunsmiths] and maintained his gun shop until 1806 on the “Old Immigrant Trail” that ran through the Gap.
-That year he, along with relatives, moved north to Knox County, Kentucky.
+That year, along with relatives, he moved north to Knox County, Kentucky.

 Bull first showed up in Knox County records in the 1806 tax rolls and was there for the 1810 census.
 In 1814 he acquired 100 acres of land on the “South East Fork” of Clear Creek, and in 1815 he added another 180 acres on the same creek.
 His land was in an area that later became Josh Bell County (1876), and today is in Bell County, Kentucky.
 In the late 1820s he is thought to have traveled to Morgan County, Indiana, to visit his son John Bull Jr. on several occasions, but by 1830 he was back living in the home of his son Richard Bull in Knox County.
 Bull’s wife Jemima disappeared from local records in the late 1820s, suggesting she had died, while John disappeared from records soon after 1830.
 He is not listed in early Knox County death records and may have died a few years later in Morgan County, Indiana, while visiting his son John Jr.